dan-the-dev/kata-skeleton-php/README.md

 ## How to use the template

 Create your own repository starting from the template here on GitHub - give a name meaningful for the Kata exercise.
-The only requirement on your computer are:
+The only requirements on your computer are:
 - [Make](https://www.gnu.org/software/make/)
 - [Docker](https://www.docker.com/)